anders1901/Dilithium-decompose/README.md

-# Artifacts for  "Exploiting...."

-blabalba
+"Exploiting Intermediate Value Leakage in Dilithium: A Template-Based Approach"

+This is an artifact for the corresponding article accepted for CHES 2023.

 * __template__ : Notebooks & data sets for template
-* __additional_materials__ : Number of signatures needed for attack, majority judgment,
+* __additional_materials__ : Number of signatures needed for the attack, majority judgment, resolution
+    * __c_materials__ : Filter, collect w_0 = 0

 ## Getting Started
 ### Environment Installation